AbdullahiHared/busBookingSystem/README.md

 # busBookingSystem
-#This is a bus booking system.
-It is built using java.
+#Console based Ticket booking system for a buss.
-#
+# Built with JAVA